Enjoy the Autumn sounds by keeping our ears healthy in Autumn

-On another note, it is important to remember that when you are wearing hearing aids, in wet weather conditions, there is more risk of getting moisture into them.
+Autumn is also a time to take extra care of your hearing aids.
+In the chillier months and wet weather conditions, there is more risk of getting moisture into them.
 Moisture can be detrimental to hearing aids, so when the grey clouds come - put on a hat or use an umbrella to protect them.

 Nostalgic sounds such as a crackling bonfire and spectacular firework displays are all wonderful snippets of life and sound to experience.
 It is important to adjust your hearing aid settings, so you can manage the changes in the sound atmosphere.